wazuh/wazuh-documentation/source/development/coredump.rst

         # ulimit -c 0

 By setting the core dump size limit to zero, you ensure that core dumps are not generated for any processes on macOS.
-Keep in mind that this setting affects the entire system and may impact troubleshooting capabilities in case of application crashes.